Anita Ellis: Early years

 Anita Kert was born in Montreal, Quebec, the eldest of four children born to Orthodox Jewish parents, Harry and Lillian "Libbie" Kert (née Pearson; originally Peretz).
-She had a younger sister and two younger brothers, one of whom, Lawrence Frederick Kert (1930–1991), became an actor and singer best known for originating the role of Tony in West Side Story.
+She had a younger sister and two younger brothers, one of whom, Larry Kert (1930–1991), became an actor and singer best known for originating the role of Tony in the Broadway musical West Side Story.
 The family moved to Hollywood when she was nine years old.
-She graduated from Hollywood High School in 1938, and attended the College of Music in Cincinnati, Ohio.
+She graduated from Hollywood High School in 1938 and attended the College of Music in Cincinnati, Ohio.

 Ellis became a naturalized United States citizen in 1950.

 Voice dubbing

-Ellis dubbed the singing voices of such actresses as Rita Hayworth (notably in Gilda, 1946), Vera-Ellen and Jeanne Crain.
+Ellis dubbed the singing voices of such actresses as Rita Hayworth (notably in Gilda, 1946), Vera-Ellen, and Jeanne Crain.
 Twenty-eight years after Gilda was released, entertainment writer Rex Reed reminisced in print about Ellis's voice: "I fell in love with Anita Ellis when I was 8 years old ...
 Only I didn't know she was Anita Ellis, I thought she was Rita Hayworth ...
 That was the sexiest voice in 1946, and it kept turning people on for years ..."

-For her work in Gilda, her role in the film was greatly underplayed and kept secret by the producers, who wanted fans to believe Hayworth was the singer.
-They went as far as to put Rita Hayworth's name in the credit of the soundtrack instead of Anita Ellis.
-Hayworth also bore some resentment towards the studio for not allowing her to sing her own parts and the embarrassment it caused when she was asked to sing by fans who thought she was the voice of Gilda.
-There were claims made that Hayworth had sung the acoustic guitar version of "Put the Blame on Mame" but this was untrue, as Ellis dubbed Hayworth's singing voice in all the film's songs.
+Ellis's involvement in Gilda as a ghost singer was greatly underplayed and kept secret by the producers, who wanted fans to believe Hayworth was the singer.
+They went as far as putting Rita Hayworth in the soundtrack credits instead of Anita Ellis.
+Hayworth also bore some resentment toward the studio for not allowing her to perform her own songs and for the embarrassment caused when she was asked to sing by fans who thought she was the voice of Gilda.
+There were claims made that Hayworth had sung the acoustic guitar version of "Put the Blame on Mame", but this was untrue, as Ellis dubbed Hayworth in all of the film's singing scenes.

 Radio

-In 1941, she joined WLW in Cincinnati, Ohio, as a singer.
-Billed as Anita Kurt, she was a regular on Open House (also known as The Ona Munson Show), The New Jack Carson Show, Tommy Riggs and Betty Lou.
+In 1941 she joined WLW in Cincinnati, Ohio, as a singer.
+Billed as Anita Kurt, she was a regular on Open House (also known as The Ona Munson Show), The New Jack Carson Show, and Tommy Riggs and Betty Lou.

 Billed as Anita Ellis, she was also a regular on The Charlie McCarthy Show and The Jack Carson Show.
 She was a regular guest on The Red Skelton Show.
 (Two sources list Ellis as one of the vocalists on Skelton's show, without the "guest" modifier.)